LuanPM284/Learn/Blazor/BlazorNotes.md

 Special file, the `Imports.razor`, that contain razor directives that we can make available/import to all other razor files.
 Like a general area for the `using` in the razor files.

 ### Handling UI Events
+Allows code to run once a certain event is triggered.
+Generally HTML events.

 As seen before, an exemple would be the `@onclick` inside the tag, that will run the method.
 We can add other types of expressions like an async method or a lambda expression.
 ```cs
 // Counter.razor